kishankumar8/AI_resume/README.md

 ## License

-Use and modify freely for learning and person
+Use and modify freely for learning and